 The early 1990's saw a steep decline for the Dallas Mavericks as they became among the league's worst.
 The franchise's desire to win never wavered, though, as through the draft they added players like Jamal Mashburn, Jason Kidd and Jimmy Jackson, who they hoped would bring them back to prominence.
 Although they improved, the team was unable to reach contender status.
 The turning point for the franchise was when internet entrepreneur Mark Cuban purchased the team in 2000.
 His excitement and desire pumped new life into the struggling franchise.
 Over the following years the Mavs built their team around superstar Dirk Nowitzki and by 2006 they advanced to somewhere they had never been before: the NBA Finals.
 Unfortunately, they ran into a Miami Heat team that featured two of the league's best in Shaquille O'Neal and Dwyane Wade.
 The Mavericks lost the series in six games.

 The Mavs got their revenge on the Heat in 2011, winning the NBA Championship in Miami.
-As they go for their second title, let TicketNetwork help connect you to the tickets you want for a game this season.
+Dirk Nowitzki and Jason Kidd took down one of the best teams of all time when the beat the Heat in the first year of their "Big Three" era.
+As they go for their second title, let TicketNetwork help connect you to the Dallas Mavericks tickets you want for a game this season.